vimeo/carbon-tagger/README.md

 * make sure the bulk thing uses 'create' and doesn't update/replace the doc every time
 * it seems like ES doesn't contain _all_ metrics (on 2M unique inserts, ES' count is 1889300)
 * better mapping, _source, type analyzing?
+* don't store legacy metrics with empty tags, if already exists. now it will temporarily break graph-explorer's structured metrics (until the latter indexes again)

 # future optimisations

-* if metrics are already in already_tracked, don't put them in the channel
 * populate an ES cache from disk on program start
-* infinitely sized "to track" queue that spills to disk when needed
 * forward_lines channel buffering, so that runtime doesn't have to switch Gs all the time?
 * GOMAXPROCS